akhilesh-patel/aws_site_to_site_vpn_connection_step/README (3).md

 # aws site to side vpn connection steps

 # step 1
-create to vpc one -in  mumbai and another is singapore(customner end)
+create to vpc one -in  mumbai and another is singapore(customer end)

 # step 2
 create on linux machine in both the vpc but region instance disable public ip